Helltux/echo42null/_posts/2025-07-31-welcome-to-jekyll.markdown

 Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.
 After that, include the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

+{% include popup.html
+id='demo-popup'
+trigger_text='Click to open a demo popup' title='Demo Popup' content='This popup was created directly from markdown content using the popup include. <br><br>You can add <strong>formatted text</strong> and other HTML elements here.'
+%}

 Jekyll also offers powerful support for code snippets:

 {% highlight ruby %}